-Drivers need to have the skill to drive at the limits of the car’s accelerative power, while also at the limits of traction.
-Doing all of this while battling twice as many cars as in F1can make things look very hectic, which as you can imagine puts even more emphasis on the drivers’ ability to control the car at insanely high speeds.
+NASCAR drivers need to have the skill to drive at the limits of the car’s accelerative power, while also at the limits of traction.
+Doing all of this while battling twice as many cars as in F1 can make things look very hectic, which as you can imagine puts even more emphasis on the drivers’ ability to control the car at insanely high speeds.

 Getting A NASCAR License

 Obtaining a NASCAR license in order to get on the track in the first place is also very different to the process of getting into an F1 car.
 Of course, you will need some experience, and probably some money too, but the process of getting a license really comes down to an application form.
 It is not like anyone can get one, but compared to the F1 system, it is much more straightforward.

 Both F1 and NASCAR require extremely good car control, with both being very different in terms of driving style.
 This makes it hard to compare the two, but instead it is a fair thing to say that both of them require some of the best driving ability in all of motorsport.

 In terms of getting there in the first place, it could be argued that F1 is more difficult.
 However, that doesn’t mean that getting into NASCAR is easy, nor does it mean that less skill is required.
 There is just a big difference between the two entry procedures, and it is worth noting when considering the skill required.